ssborbis/ContextSearch-web-ext/README.md

 ## [3.1 Context Menu](#toc)

 Display search engines in the context (right-click) menu.
+The menu is a single entry that expands to all engines and folders not hidden in the [Search Engines Manager](#searchenginesmanager)

 ### Usage
 * Select some text and right-click to bring up the context menu
 * Expand the menu item <img src="https://raw.githubusercontent.com/ssborbis/ContextSearch-web-ext/native-app-support/src/icons/icon48.png" height="12pt">` Search for ... `and click the desired search engine from the list that appears.

-The search results can be displayed in a number of ways depending on the key held while clicking the search engine.
+The search results can be displayed in a number of ways depending on the key held while clicking the menu.

 Defaults
 | | |